Ribouu/discord_translater/README.md

 -  To run it in the terminal :

-        py lib/main.pyw &
+        py lib/app.pyw &

   Do ctrl-C to stop it.

 -  To run it in the background :

-        pyw lib/main.pyw
+        pyw lib/app.pyw

-You can also run it by double-clicking on main.pyw.
+You can also run it by double-clicking on app.pyw.

 ## Credits
 Created by Ribou ([Twitter](https://www.ribou.fr/twitter), [Twitch](https://www.ribou.fr/twitch))